Biggest injury questions for all 32 teams in Week 11

 Arizona Cardinals

-Nine Cardinals didn't practice on Wednesday but the most concerning was safety Budda Baker, who has a foot injury.
+Nine Cardinals didn't practice Wednesday, but the most concerning was safety Budda Baker, who has a foot injury.
 Steve Wilks said Wednesday that Baker will be "fine" but didn't know how long his injury would take.
 Losing Baker would be a blow for a secondary that relies on him in a variety of ways.
 His versatility allows the Cardinals to line him up as safety or move him into the box as a nickel corner. -- Josh Weinfuss

 Los Angeles Rams

-The Rams are expected to have a clean bill of health, with the exception of WR Cooper Kupp, who tore his ACL last Sunday against the Seahawks and will be out for the remainder of the season.
+The Rams are expected to have a clean bill of health, with the exception of WR Cooper Kupp, who tore his ACL on Sunday against the Seahawks and will be out for the remainder of the season.
 Josh Reynolds is expected to start in Kupp's absence.
 Reynolds also filled in when Kupp was sidelined for two weeks with a knee sprain. -- Lindsey Thiry

 San Francisco 49ers